Gyeeta/gyeeta.github.io/docs/installation/tldr_quick_install.md

 ## Inputs needed for TLDR Quick Install script

-- Postgres DB Data directory path which should have adequate Free Disk Space (preferably 200 GB or more)
+- Postgres DB Data directory path which should have adequate Free Disk Space (minimum 10 GB)
-- Postgres DB `postgres` user Password
+- Postgres DB `postgres` user Password string which will be the DB password
-- Web UI `admin` user Password for logging in using a Web Browser
+- Web UI `admin` user Password string which will be used as a password for logging using a Web Browser or REST APIs

 ## Command to run the TLDR Quick Install Script